George Gascón: Juvenile offenders

 Gascón helped launch San Francisco's Young Adult Court in 2015.
-He described the program as "a hybrid of the adult and juvenile justice systems tailored to the biology and circumstances of offenders 18 to 24."
+He described the program as "a hybrid of the adult and juvenile justice systems tailored to the biology and circumstances of offenders 18 to 24".
 In the program, a prosecutor refers a case to the Alternative Sentencing Planner (ASP) who determines if alternatives to incarceration in the community are appropriate.

 In 2019, Gascón supported San Francisco's move to close Juvenile Hall, citing studies showing that incarceration of juveniles significantly increases a young person's likelihood of recidivism and that "California's juvenile facilities aren't rehabilitating kids or making our communities safer."

 Gascón has taken a like approach to prosecuting youth in Los Angeles County, launching a program to spare minors from criminal charges for burglary, vehicle theft, arson, sexual battery, assault, and robbery in cases that resulted in no serious harm and involved no firearms, depending on the victims’ agreement, the offenders’ admission of responsibility, and the expectation that offenders meet their victims.
-This program’s description in a memo drew prompt criticism from other officials, such as Sacramento Dist.
+This program's description in a memo drew prompt criticism from other officials, such as Sacramento Dist.
 Atty.
 Anne Marie Schubert, who called it “reckless,” and Los Angeles Deputy Dist.
 Atty.
-John Hatami, who noted that it failed to bar offenders who used weapons other than guns.
+Jon Hatami, who noted that it failed to bar offenders who used weapons other than guns.
 "I don’t think any reasonable or experienced prosecutor would issue blanket policies,” said Hatami, “but George Gascón has no experience … in any court.”
 Similarly, when a 17-year-old offender in a potentially fatal hit-and-run case was sentenced to five months’ detention in a juvenile probation camp, Deputy Dist.
 Atty.
 John McKinney denounced Gascón for leniency: "I would have been considering attempted murder charges and at least assault with a vehicle.… He obviously cares more for offenders than he does for victims."